Dodgers escape jam in bizarre 9th, hold off Yankees 2-1

-LOS ANGELES (AP) — Kenley Jansen escaped a bases-loaded jam in a bizarre ninth inning that saw both managers on the field trying to figure out what happened, and the Los Angeles Dodgers held off the New York Yankees 2-1 Saturday.
+LOS ANGELES (AP) — With the sellout crowd at Dodger Stadium hanging on his every pitch, Kenley Jansen found himself in a jam.
+Bases loaded, one out, and Los Angeles clinging to a one-run lead over the Yankees in the ninth.

+All that right after a bizarre twist that had both managers on the field, trying to figure out what happened during a potential game-ending double play that got reviewed.

-With many in the sellout crowd of 53,803 at Dodger Stadium on their feet, Jansen struck out Mike Tauchman and pinch-hitter Gary Sánchez to end a matchup between the teams with the best records in baseball.
+Jansen stayed cool in the heat of the moment on a scorching day and struck out Mike Tauchman and pinch-hitter Gary Sánchez to give the Dodgers a 2-1 victory over New York on Saturday in a matchup between the teams with the best records in baseball.

+“Stressful?
+No,” Jansen said.
+“Just got to trust yourself in that situation.
+I don’t lose confidence in myself.”

+Still, Jansen has faltered at times this season, including earlier in the week when fans booed during his sixth blown save.
+His 27th save was his first since Aug.
+6.

 But it was the play right before that to load the bases that left most everyone in the ballpark wondering what was going on.